IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-cell-activation.md

 ## Excel Style Navigation

-`EnterKeyAfterEditButton` property will configure the grid to navigate to the next cell up, down, left or right after the enter key is pressed in edit mode.
+`EnterBehaviorAfterEdit` property will configure the grid to navigate to the next cell up, down, left or right after the enter key is pressed in edit mode.
 Otherwise, the `EnterBehavior` property of the grid can be used to navigate to other cells, while not in edit mode, up, down, left or right.

 ## Keyboard Navigation